 top of page

-Before making changes, establish where the site stands today.
-Many SEO problems are not obvious until you compare rankings, traffic patterns, indexation, and page performance side by side.
+Before making changes, we must establish where the site stands today.
+Many SEO problems are not obvious until we compare rankings, traffic patterns, indexation, and page performance side by side.
 A baseline gives context.
-It tells you whether the issue is weak targeting, technical friction, poor content depth, or a combination of all three.
+It tells us whether the issue is weak targeting, technical friction, poor content depth, or a combination of all three.

 Start by reviewing which pages already receive impressions, clicks, and rankings.
 Often, websites have pages that almost perform well but are held back by thin optimization or weak internal linking.
 These pages are valuable because they already have some relevance.
 Improving them is usually more efficient than starting from zero.